-Pan-seared salmon with a chia crust, served hot and crispy over a cool, crunchy fennel slaw, topped with quick pickled onions and fresh dill.
+Pan-seared salmon with a chia seed crust, served hot and crispy over a cool, crunchy fennel slaw, topped with quick pickled onions and fresh dill.
 A simple, healthy, low-carb dinner that is surprisingly quick and easy to make.

 You have escaped the cage.
 Your wings are stretched out.
 Now, fly.